Colorado State Patrol: Weapons and tools

 Until the switch to auto-loading semi-automatic pistols, the CSP carried blue steel, 4-inch barreled Colt Python revolvers.
 CSP then went to the Smith & Wesson Model 4006 .40 S&W in a Melonite (black) finish with the agency's seal engraved in the slide.
-CSP troopers now carry the Smith & Wesson M&P .40.
+CSP troopers now carry the Shadow Systems XR920 9 mm.

 All CSP troopers are issued an ASP baton and OC, with Tasers started being used in 2011.

 Starting in 2019, all CSP troopers were issued a Sionic Patrol Rifle chambered in .223.

 In 2020, the CSP transitioned to the Smith & Wesson M&P 2.0 .40.

+In 2023, the CSP switched from Smith & Wesson to the Shadow Systems XR920, MR920 and CR920 model pistols.

 Vehicles and aircraft

 In 2009, after many years of using Ford Crown Victoria patrol cars, the CSP began to introduce Dodge Chargers into its fleet.
-The CSP also uses Chevrolet Tahoes, Ford Police Interceptors (both sedan and utility models) and Chevrolet Caprices.
+The CSP has also used Chevrolet Tahoes, Ford Police Interceptors (both sedan and utility models) and Chevrolet Caprices.
+In 2021, CSP announced they would be transitioning to the Dodge Durango to replace their Chargers over a five year period.

 The Hazardous Materials and Motor Carrier Safety sections use Ford F-150 trucks.

 The CSP operates five fixed wing aircraft.